nmovchanenko/gcp-terraform/PROGRESS.md

 ### Current State:

 We have a containerized SvelteKit application, a dedicated Artifact Registry for its images, and the Terraform configuration is updated to deploy this application to Cloud Run.
 The application is successfully running on Cloud Run.

+## Phase 5: Collaboration and State Management

+To prepare the project for team collaboration and automated CI/CD, we professionalized the Terraform workflow.

+### Key Accomplishments:

+1.  **Configured GCS Remote Backend:**
+    - The Terraform state is no longer stored in local files.
+It is now securely stored in a shared Google Cloud Storage (GCS) bucket.
+    - This was a critical step to enable collaboration and prevent state divergence between developers.
+    - We established the best practice of creating the backend infrastructure (the GCS bucket) outside of the main Terraform configuration to solve the "chicken and egg" problem.

+2.  **Enabled State Locking:**
+    - By using the GCS backend, Terraform now automatically locks the state file during any read/write operations.
+This prevents multiple users or automation scripts from running `apply` at the same time and corrupting the infrastructure state.

+3.  **Standardized Authentication:**
+    - We resolved authentication issues by using `gcloud auth application-default login`.
+This ensures that Terraform has the necessary permissions to act on behalf of the user in a standard, repeatable way.

+4.  **Implemented Secure Variable Handling:**
+    - Instead of hardcoding secrets or telling users to edit `.tf` files, we created a `terraform.tfvars.example` file.
+    - The `.gitignore` file was configured to ignore `*.tfvars` files, preventing accidental commitment of secrets.
+    - This establishes a secure and clear process for new developers to configure their local environment.

+### Current State:

+Our Terraform project is now configured according to industry best practices for team collaboration.
+The state is managed centrally and securely, and we have a robust, documented process for onboarding new developers and managing secret variables.
+The project is fully prepared for the final step: CI/CD automation.